A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from

-and a counit, $\epsilon(x,g) = \delta(x,1_G),$ then, for suitable and quite evident definitions of an antipode and an $R$-matrix, the resulting object is a quasi-triangular Hopf algebra.
-It is clear, from standard descriptions of the `double construction', that this is $D(G)$ the Drinfel'd double or quantum double of the Hopf algebra, $\kappa[G]$.
+and a counit, $\epsilon(x,g) = \delta(x,1_G),$ then, for suitable definitions of an antipode and an $R$-matrix, the resulting object is a quasi-triangular Hopf algebra.
+It is clear, from standard descriptions of the `double construction', that this is $D(G)$ the Drinfel'd double or quantum double of the Hopf algebra, $\kappa[G]$. \end{Example}

-It is worth noting that this is the untwisted version.
-The twisted version is examined in \cite{Willerton}.
-Another useful reference giving further insight to this construction is \cite{loopy}, that we mentioned above. \end{Example} \begin{Example} The link between groupoid algebras, for groupoids having finitely many objects, and Hopf algebra-type structure is stronger than just the previous example.
-To discuss this briefly, we will need to give the idea of a weak bialgebra.
-This is a $\kappa$-module, $B$, having both an algebra and a coalgebra structure, subject to some compatibility conditions (which can be found in, for example, \cite{Bohm:Handbook:2009,bohm-et-al:weak-bialgebras:2014}).

-If $\Gamma$ is a groupoid having finitely many objects, and we take $B=Lin(\Gamma_1)$, the `free vector space' on the set of arrows of $\Gamma$, in the terminology of \cite{bohm-et-al:weak-bialgebras:2014}, then the groupoid algebra of $\Gamma$ has a coproduct, $\Delta: B\to B\times B$, given by the diagonal, $\Delta(f)= f\otimes f$, whilst the counit sends all basic generators to the identity element, 1, of $\kappa$.

-A weak Hopf algebra, as defined in, for example, \cite{bohm-et-al:weak-bialgebras:2014}, is a weak bialgebra equipped with an antipode map, $S:H\to H$, subject to some axioms generalising the properties required of an antipode in the definition of Hopf algebra.

-The groupoid algebra of a groupoid having finitely many objects has an antipode, given on the basic generators by $S(f):=f^{-1}$.
-Because of this, weak Hopf algebras are sometimes called \emph{quantum groupoids}.

-Weak Hopf algebras have a nice and well understood representation theory, some references for which can be found in the paper, \cite{Bohm:Handbook:2009}, already cited.